muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

+Right.
+So cons in UK even lost that issue-non-issue to chew on (at least US cons have that), so what are you left with?
+The European Union.

+"Cameron was pro environment"

+*2019-12-7 17:40:45*

+---

 Hasn't it though?
 What is Brexit if it isn't cons gone apeshit?
 Sure the right in UK were always a little off kilter, crackpot-ish, but the latest mess tops them all.